initsecret/cfh/index.md

    Ristenpart (ia.cr/2019/981)](https://ia.cr/2019/981) and ask the client to produce a zero-knowledge proof that they are sufficiently far away from any element in this set.
 In this setting, the zero-knowlege proofs plays the role of the hash.
-This has the downside of requiring the client to have plaintext access to the target set (which we really don't want in the CSAM setting!) and also doesn't allow us to update the set and re-check.
+However, this has the downside of requiring the client to have plaintext access to the target set (which we really don't want in the CSAM setting!)
 2. Building on the above setting, if we assume that we have a fuzzy hash that is not cryptographically hiding but has the trivial similarity function (that is, `H(x)` and `H(y)` are similar if and only if `H(x)==H(y)`), then we can